Tom-from-6520/tasks-server/README.md

 ## Future work
 There are some important TODOs to this project:

-[  ] Finishing the `/projects` routes
+- [ ] Finishing the `/projects` routes

-[  ] Finishing the unit tests
+- [ ] Finishing the unit tests

-[  ] Figuring out how to create encrypted passwords and authetications for users
+- [ ] Figuring out how to create encrypted passwords and authetications for users
+- [ ] Adding automatic Swagger